ora0600/confluent-live-dr-demo/part3.md

 cd ../active-passive/
 source env-destination
 ./scripts/00_create_mirror_topics.sh
-# Press Enter if you asked for
+# Press Enter if you asked for and follow the description in script
 ```

 After fail-over and client switch, only two clients are running on secondary cluster: